 1 - 9 inch store bought deep dish pie crust, unbaked or homemade

 Preheat oven to 350 degrees.
-Beat the eggs with an electric mixer until fluffy (about 8 minutes).
+Using a kitchen aid mixer or an electric mixer beat the eggs until fluffy (approximately 8 minutes).

-In a separate large mixing bowl stir together the sugar, salt, butter, vanilla and syrups.
-Gently fold in the eggs.
-Gently fold in the pecans.
+In a separate large mixing bowl stir together the sugar, salt, butter, vanilla, corn syrup and honey.
+Gently fold in the beaten eggs and the pecans.

 Pour filling into the pie crust and place pie on a baking sheet.
 Bake for 40-50 minutes , until the filling is almost set (You still want the filling to jiggle just a bit in the center) because the pie will continue to set up as it cools.